spase-group/crondo-node/README.md

 Gmail has a limit of 500 recipients a day.
 This is typically sufficient for most uses.

+# Running crondo

+After creating a configuration file for the tasks, for examp "crontask-weekly.json" you can run the crondo scheduler with the command:

+     crondo -v crontask-weekly.json

+This will display information in the command window you used to issue the command.
+This approach can be used to monitor the scheduler.
+It does require the command window to stay connected.
+You can run the crondo scheduler in the background in a bash shell with the command:

+   crondo crontask-weekly.json &> /dev/null &

+This will discard any output (&> /dev/null) and run the job in the background.

 # Contributions

 This is a community effort project.
 To all that have contributed, Thank You!